apache/geode-native/examples/dotnet/sslputget/README.md

     $ startserver.ps1
     ```

-1. Execute `dotnet-sslputget.exe`, expect the following output:
+1. Execute `Debug\dotnet-sslputget.exe`.
+Expect the following output:

+    ```console
     Storing id and username in the region
-       Getting the user info from the region
-       rtimmons = Robert Timmons
+    Getting the user info from the region rtimmons = Robert Timmons
     scharles = Sylvia Charles
+    ```

 1. Run the `stopserver.ps1` script to gracefully shutdown the Geode cluster.